 Courses taken at the graduate level that contributed to the completion of a prior U.S. graduate degree program may be applicable for credit in the new program based on review by the dean of the program.
 A limit of six semester hours of credit earned from any previous graduate degree may be applied to the requirement for a second master's degree.
 Up to ten semester hours of credit earned from a prior graduate degree may be applied to the DNP.
 Transfer credits are subject to departmental approval and time limitations.
 All credits used to satisfy the second master's degree must be less than eight years old at the time of degree completion.
 A Petition for Transfer of Graduate Credit form must be completed and approved.
-See TRANSFER CREDIT FROM A REGION-ALLY ÂCCREDITED INSTITUTION section for specific requirements for the evaluation of transfer credit.
-Petition for Transfer of Graduate Credit forms are available at trojan.troy.edu/ graduateschool/forms.html
+See TRANSFER CREDIT FROM A REGIONALLY ACCREDITED INSTITUTION section for specific requirements for the evaluation of transfer credit.
+Petition for Transfer of Graduate Credit forms are available at www.troy.edu/academics/colleges-schools/ graduate-school/forms.html

-Note: Refer to TIME LIMITS TO COMPLETE GRADU-ATE DEGREE PROGRAMS and TIME LIMITS TO COM-PLETE GRADUATE NURSING DEGREE PROGRAMS for more information on limitations of transfer credits.
+Note: Refer to TIME LIMITS TO COMPLETE GRADUATE DEGREE PROGRAMS and TIME LIMITS TO COMPLETE GRADUATE NURSING DEGREE PROGRAMS for more information on limitations of transfer credits.